Agate, the Force Field of Ancient Times

 Fire Agate is a semi-precious natural gemstone created by massive volcanic activity during the Tertiary Period, which began 65 million years ago.
 This exceptional agate is found only in certain areas of northern Mexico and the southwestern United States.
 Fire agates have beautiful iridescent rainbow colors, similar to opal and labradorite.
 The sparkling, shimmering kaleidoscope of colors found within fire agates is created by what is called the “Schiller effect.”
 Schiller is German for "twinkle."
 The extraordinary brilliant light diffraction, originating from below the surface of a stone occurs when light is reflected between layers of minerals.

-Is it any wonder that with so many fascinating, glorious varieties of beautiful agate, that we treasure these stones today, just as the ancients did?
+Is it any wonder that with so many fascinating, glorious varieties of beautiful agate, we treasure these stones today, just as the ancients did?

 We invite you to spend some time and look over the numerous handmade beaded jewelry designs handcrafted by Stephanie White.
 Stephanie chooses the finest agates to create stunning and affordable jewelry.
 With such an enormous selection and at such reasonable prices, we can all wear our own protective force fields in magnificent style!